Current Volunteer & Donation Needs

 Agency Contact: Julie Rich

 Donation Needs: In partnership with Comunidad and the Chinese Christian Church, The Falls Church Anglican has organized a 3-6 pm food drive to provide critically needed food to those in the Falls Church area.
 Food is delivered weekly to the homes of families and individuals.
 On Monday, May 25 from 9-11 am they will have an onsite distribution for those in the community.
-To find out needed items and more information, click here.
+To find out the needed items and more information, click here.

 Falls Church Community Service Council (FCS)